-- cycle risk the risk that business is written without full knowledge as to the (in)adequacy of rates, terms and conditions; - event risk the risk that individual risk losses or CATs lead to claims that are higher than anticipated in plans and pricing; - pricing risk the risk that the level of expected loss is understated in the pricing process; and - expense risk the risk that the allowance for expenses and inflation in pricing is inadequate.
+- Cycle risk the risk that business is written without full knowledge as to the (in)adequacy of rates, terms and conditions. - Event risk the risk that individual risk losses or CATs lead to claims that are higher than anticipated in plans and pricing. - Pricing risk the risk that the level of expected loss is understated in the pricing process.

+• Expense risk - the risk that the allowance for expenses and inflation in pricing is inadequate.

-The charts below show 2023 budgeted GWP broken down into Solvency II LOB, versus 2022 actual premiums.
+The charts below show 2024 budgeted GWP broken down into Solvency II LOB, versus 2023 actual premiums.

-The charts above highlight concentrations of risk across the LOBs and the broadly similar split across classes between 2023 Budget and 2022 Actual figures.
+The charts above highlight concentration of risks across the LOBs and the broadly similar split across classes between 2024 Budget and 2023 Actual figures.

 The table below indicates the concentration of exposures to CATs.
-The budget for 2023 shows that the level of CAT exposed business is similar to 2022 actual.
+The budget for 2024 shows slightly increased CAT exposures compared to 2023 actuals.
+This is driven by taking advantage of favourable market conditions for catastrophe type business.

-CAT/Non-CAT Split Proportion n of GWP
+CAT/Non-CAT Split Proportion Proportion of GWP

-2023 Budget 2022 Actual
+2024 Budget 2023 Actual

-CAT business 13.4% 15.2%
+CAT business 19.9% 15.2%

-Non-CAT business 86.6% 84.8%
+Non-CAT business 80.1% 84.8%